thomassuedbroecker/library-app-kubernetes/README.md

 The sample also available on github.
 Here is the link to the GitHub Project: [https://github.com/cloud-dach/cf-hands-on-library](https://github.com/cloud-dach/cf-hands-on-library)

 Once fully deployed, the web UI looks this:

 ![Web_UI](./images/WebInterface.png)

+_Note:_ That the video refers to an older version of the demo app https://www.youtube.com/watch?v=NqF2wIMBqBw.

 The basic architecture of the application running on a Kubernetes cluster: